Last Updated on by

 - Improve muscle mass and bone density

-- Decrease insulin sensitivity and improve blood pressure and cholesterol levels
+- Decrease insulin sensitivity and improve blood pressure, healthy blood vessels and cholesterol levels

 - Improve cognitive functioning, including memory and problem solving